Sam Moore, who sang ‘Soul Man’ in Sam & Dave duo, dies at 89 due to surgery complications

 “Two thousand dollars for my lifetime?”
 Moore said then.
 “If you’re making a profit off of me, give me some too.
 Don’t give me cornbread and tell me it’s biscuits.”

-Moore wrote the song “Dole Man,” modeled on “Soul Man,” for Republican Bob Dole’s presidential campaign in 1996.
+Moore also became involved in politics.
+He wrote the song “Dole Man,” modeled on “Soul Man,” for Republican Bob Dole’s presidential campaign in 1996.
 In 2017, he was among the few entertainers who performed for Republican President Donald Trump’s inaugural festivities.
-Eight years earlier, Moore had objected when Democratic presidential candidate Barack Obama’s campaign used the song “Hold On, I’m Comin’.”
+Eight years earlier, Moore had objected when Democratic presidential candidate Barack Obama’s campaign used “Hold On, I’m Comin’.”

 Moore was born Oct.
 12, 1935, in Miami and got his start singing in church.